ypyl/ypyl.github.io/docs/_drafts/2021-11-16-Software-Architect-Notes.md

 Tracking the progress of the designing process is important and can be combined with the creation of the documentation.

+## Principles and practices

+There are some principles and practices that will help to design orthogonal system which is extendable without breaking the existing functionality:

+- loose coupling
+- high cohesion

+To reduce complexity of the system the following principles can be used and followed:

+- KISS
+- DRY
+- information hiding
+- YAGNI
+- SoC (Separation of Concerns)
+- SOLID (SRP, OCP, LSP, ISP, DIP)

+To improve quality of the system the following practices can be used:

+- unit testing
+- pair programming
+- reviewing artifacts

+Also, software architecture patterns can be used to solve the common recurring problems.

 Notes have been created after reading [Software Architect's Handbook](https://www.amazon.com/Software-Architects-Handbook-implementing-architecture/dp/1788624068)
 []